2kunal6/airflow_tutorial/README.md

 - Notes
   - It helps us provide runtime config through a UI form.
   - The default values provided will be overriden by user passed params through the UI.
-  - Passing parameters could be helpful when we need manual runs in case of bad runs, or simply for testing.
+  - Passing parameters could be helpful when we need manual runs in case of bad runs, to run adhoc scripts to create/update/delete from tables, or simply for testing.
   - The sample code shows all the 4 methods that we can use to access the parameters namely: params, jinja, context, kwargs